 Fastly's customer support team creates a custom response and assigns an HTTP status code for all requests that Fastly WAF blocks.
-If you've configured Fastly WAF to block requests (/guides/web-application-firewall/managing-fastly-waf#blocking-requests), that response will be served directly from the cache when a request matches a rule.
-If you would like to customize the response, use the web interface to change (/guides/basic-configuration/responses-tutorial#creating-an-advanced-response) the following:
+If you've configured Fastly WAF to block requests, that response will be served directly from the cache when a request matches a rule.
+If you would like to customize the response, use the web interface to change the following: